The Killer Elite: Plot

-Hansen and his team launch an assault on Chung's safehouse, but Locken manages to protect the Chungs and lead their escape unscathed, laying low at a pier where Collis will extract Chung with a yacht the following day.
+Hansen and his team launch an assault on Chung's safehouse, but Locken manages to protect the Chungs and lead their escape unscathed, lying low at a pier where Collis will extract Chung with a yacht the following day.
 When Locken tells Chung and Tommie to step in front of a highly visible window with its light illuminated, Mac accuses Locken of using their clients as bait to lure out Hansen, his real target.
 Later that night, Hansen sneaks into Chung's safehouse and takes Tommie hostage, getting Locken to disarm.
 He explains that he is working for Collis and argues that the shooting of Locken was not personal.
 He offers to give Locken a cut of the money, warning him that if he fails to kill Chung, more killers will be after them.
 Locken instead decides to walk away and take on Hansen another time.
 However, Miller shoots Hansen while he is distracted, killing him.
 Shocked and infuriated that he is unable to exact his revenge on the man who had crippled him, Locken punches Miller in the face.

 Locken telephones Weybourne and tells him about Collis' treachery.
 Weybourne orders Locken to follow up with the rendezvous plans and tells him that if he provides evidence that Cap is the traitor, he can have Cap's job.
 The following day, Locken sails the yacht to the empty ships of the Naval Reserve Fleet at Suisun Bay and orders Chung and Tommie to stay aboard.
 Locken, Miller, Mac and a couple of other trusted ComTeg operatives board one of the ships and spot the ninjas crawling overhead.
 Collis appears and offers Locken a bribe, but Locken shoots him in the arm and kneecap, using the same lines that Hansen gave him when he betrayed him.